 Transaction Monitoring and Screening solutions require the processing and analysis of company data.
 To distinguish correct AML alerts, the data processed should be as simple and straightforward as possible.
 Therefore, companies that organize data based on specific customer information rather than under a single heading will greatly reduce false positives.

 AML regulations are updated annually.
-Businesses need to be aware of current AML regulations and establish their rules in line with current regulations.
-Otherwise, profiles and AML applications that are not created according to current regulations may cause false positive alarms.
+Therefore, businesses need to be aware of current AML regulations and establish their rules in line with current regulations.
+Otherwise, profiles and AML applications not created according to existing regulations may cause false positive alarms.
 Also, institutions that do not comply with the regulations may be subject to various criminal sanctions.

-How Sanction Scanner Helps to Reduce False Positives?
+How does Sanction Scanner help to Reduce False Positives?

 However, name similarities can cause false positives to be generated.
 In this case, false-positive alarms will be inevitable for a customer with the same name as a criminal on the sanction list.
-Sanction Scanner allows searching by customer's date of birth, ID number, or passport number.
-In this way, customer scans are made with more distinctive information, and false-positive alarms caused by name similarities are largely prevented.
+Therefore, sanction Scanner allows searching by customer's date of birth, ID number, or passport number.
+In this way, customer scans are made with more specific information, and false-positive alarms caused by name similarities are largely prevented.